 Natural and unprocessed foods should be the bulk of your eating plan when on the Mediterranean diet.
 You get to enjoy a lot of delicious foods and might even get some new favorites because the diet isn’t restrictive.
 Try to get a balance of minerals, vitamins and nutrients by shooting for a wide variety of food.
 Some of these foods are:

 Eat plenty of leafy greens like kale or spinach, non-starchy veggies like cauliflower, artichoke, fennel and eggplant, fruits like oranges, berries and pears.
-Other produce to also include are tomatoes, broccoli, melon and Brussels sprouts (x, x).
+Other produce also includes tomatoes, broccoli, melon and Brussels sprouts. (x) (x)

 Legumes will provide a great source of fiber and protein for people who follow this diet.
 For this, try to eat beans, lentils, peas and chickpeas.

-This is another vital part of the Mediterranean diet; however, only eat it in moderation.
+Tubers are another vital part of the Mediterranean diet; however, only eat them in moderation.
 Try to eat yams, turnips, potatoes and sweet potatoes.
 Roasting them is a great way to enjoy them with protein and salad.

 Dump refined carbohydrates for a healthier alternative like whole grains, rye, barley, corn and brown rice.

 Enjoy seafood and wild-caught fish like trout, tuna, sardines, mackerel and salmon at least twice a week. (x)